 Wagon vs. Cart vs. Trolley

-Traditionally, a wagon had four wheels and a single handle at the front and was pulled.
-A cart had two wheels and one or two handles, either at the front or at the rear; depending on the design, it was either pushed or pulled.
-In the U.S., trolley referred to a streetcar, but in other countries, a trolley could be either a small wagon or a cart.
-Although there were differences among the word origins, American gardeners and tool makers now use the terms wagon and cart somewhat interchangeably.
-In this guide, both two- and four-wheel devices are referred to as carts.
+Traditionally, a wagon refers to a vehicle with four wheels and a single handle at the front, a design that intends for it to be pulled.
+A cart has two wheels and one or two handles, either at the front or the rear; depending on the design, it’s built to be either pushed or pulled.
+In the U.S., a trolley means a streetcar, but in other countries, this term could refer to either a small wagon or a cart.
+Despite differences in word origins, American gardeners and tool makers now use the terms wagon and cart somewhat interchangeably.
+For our testing purposes, both two- and four-wheel devices are referred to as carts.

-The handle, whether on a wagon, pull cart, pushcart, or hand truck, should be comfortable and functional.
+Whether on a wagon, pull cart, pushcart, or hand truck, the handle should be comfortable and functional.
 For long days working in the garden, a thick handle with a cushioned grip is helpful.
-A 1.25- to 1.5-inch-diameter handle is about the right thickness for most gardeners to maximize grip and control and minimize hand fatigue.
+A 1.25- to 1.5-inch-diameter handle is about the right thickness for most gardeners to maximize grip and control, and minimize hand fatigue.
 A rubberized grip adds traction and cushion for control and comfort.

 Tire Type and Number

-- Flat-free tires appear similar to pneumatic tires, but they are made of solid rubber.
+Flat-free tires appear similar to pneumatic tires but they are made of solid rubber.
 The benefit is that they never puncture or get soft, but the ride is not as smooth.
-They are useful in situations and terrain similar to the ones pneumatic tires are useful in.
+They suit situations and terrain similar to those pneumatic tires are useful in.

 Manual vs. Electric

-Most garden carts are manually operated—users push or pull them wherever they need to go.
-But electric carts are becoming more popular as an assist for heavy projects, and for gardeners with less strength or stamina, as they absorb much of the pushing and/or pulling while the user steers.
-The electric motor drives the wheels and, in some cases, raises the dump bed.
+Most garden carts are manually operated—users push or pull them where needed.
+But electric carts are becoming more popular to assist on heavy projects, and they are well suited for gardeners with less strength or stamina.
+The electric motor drives the wheels and, in some cases, raises a dump bed.

-Electric carts use rechargeable batteries to power their motors.
-Run time per charge averages about three hours, which is enough for most users to work all day.
+Electric carts use rechargeable lithium-ion batteries to power their motors.
+Run time per charge averages about 3 hours, typically adequate for most users to work all day.
 Electric carts vary in travel speeds and performance on difficult terrain.
 They may or may not include a braking system.

-Electric carts and motor-assisted wheelbarrows can be a big help for gardeners with limited mobility, strength, and/or stamina.
-They utilize rechargeable batteries that mostly offer about three hours of run-time per charge, depending on the weight of the load and the slope of the terrain.
-Sealed lead acid (SLA) and lithium-ion are commonly available battery types, both offering fast recharge times, long run times, and full power throughout the life of the charge.
+Electric carts and motor-assisted wheelbarrows can help gardeners with limited mobility, strength, and/or stamina.
+They use rechargeable batteries that mostly offer about 3 hours of run time per charge, depending on the weight of the load and the slope of the terrain.
+Sealed lead-acid (SLA) and lithium-ion are commonly available battery types, both offering fast recharge times, long run times, and full power throughout the life of the charge.

-Versatility is an important consideration because while you might purchase a garden cart for a specific upcoming project, you may wish to use it for other things in the future.
-Hauling soil or mulch requires bulk volume, while moving a large tree may call for greater mobility or precision movement.
+Versatility is an important consideration because while a garden cart might be purchased for a specific upcoming project, other potential uses may pop up in the future.
+Hauling soil or mulch requires bulk volume, while moving a large tree may require greater mobility or precision.